Miguelro/Udacity_Optimizing_Pipeline_Azure/README.md

 The dataset contains customer information on marketing campaigns of a financial institution.
 We seek to predict whether the customer will contrat a product or not (variable `y`).
 Therefore, we are facing a classification task.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The best perfoming model  was a VotingEnsemble composed of a pool of 7 weaker-learning pipelines that together form a strong learner.
+The accuracy obtained was 91.9391%.

+The resulting model is comoposed of 7 individual models and a set of weights that allows to aggregate the result of each individual model into a unique classification result.
+The models that compose the ensemble are 5 `XGBoostClassifier`, a `LightGBMClassifier` and a `SGDClassifierWrapper`.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**